 "Hoch am Sadnig droben, / wo der Gamsbock steht, / am Makernig droben, wo der Adler kreist, / und am Horizont auf der Roten Wand / und am Sandfeldkopf, / ja da hätt' ma halt / einen wunderschönen Aufenthalt."

 "High up there on Sadnig, / where a chamois stands, / up there on Makernig / where an eagle circles / and on the horizon, on Rote Wand / and on Sandfeldkopf / yes, there I had indeed / a wonderful stay."

-The two side valleys, also bordering the group, are Astental on the north-west and Fraganttal, with the side Schoberbach valley on the north-east.
+Around Sadnig group the river Moell flows, forming its western southern and south-eastern border.
+The two side valleys, also bordering the group, are Astental on the northwest and Fraganttal, with the side Schoberbach valley on the north-east.
 The Schobertoerl (saddle) is on the northern side dividing Sadnig group from the rest of Goldberg group.

 In the surrounding high valleys and plateaus a few small lakes are lying.
 You will pass them when visiting the summit from the southern side, one of them is also just west of Sadnig Scharte and the biggest one is Aichenegg See, west of the summit.
 These lakes are not a very big attraction, but are a still nice place to sit by and relax.

 From the summit of Sadnig the neighbouring summits look much alike, not very interesting or picturesque themselves - high grassy slopes, more or less rounded summits, only a few of them rocky on top, deep valleys down below.
 Of course, in different occasions and weather conditions the scenery might well improve, offering also very picturesque views.
 But together with distant views, we can rate the Sadnig panorama as one of more beautiful ones in Goldberg group.